hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 This "Uber" shader includes multiple layers to create a wide variety of materials.
 The base layer is a user controlled mix between diffuse, metal, subsurface scattering and transmission.
-On top of that there is a specular layer, sheen layer and clearcoat layer.
+On top of that there is a specular layer, sheen layer, and coat layer.

 .. note::